cybertraining-dsc/fa20-523-336/project/project.md

 [![Status](https://github.com/cybertraining-dsc/fa20-523-336/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-336/actions)
 Status: in progress

-- [ ] does not follow template, refernce section must be last
-- [ ] bullets you use are non ascii
-- [ ] there must not be a master branch as we do not know if you made a mistake by introducing it
-- [ ] your hid is 336, pleaase make sure to correct it
 - [ ] no abstract is provided
 - [ ] you use I so thsi si not a formal report
 - [ ] there is an outstanding git issue